anordal/shellharden/how_to_do_things_safely_in_bash.md

 1. Not to preserve empty strings: Use quoting.
 2. Not to prevent ambiguity in case the variable contains a valid operator: The number of arguments has highter precedence.
 3. When used with the AND/OR operators (`-a/-o`), it can prevent ambiguity.
 However, this use is unnecessary (see above).

+Shellharden simplifies "xyes" conditions when the "x" part is unquoted.

 Commands with better alternatives
 ---------------------------------